 The San Ignacio Lagoon has become known as the mecca of whale watching.
 Nowhere else in the world offers such an amazingly intimate interaction between whales and humans.
 The waters literally come alive as hundreds of gray whales gather in this protected lagoon each year.
 Our cabañas provide guests with the most comfortable outpost from which to experience the gray whales..

-Situated within the Vizcaino Biosphere Reserve in the northwestern corner of Baja California Sur, San Ignacio Lagoon offers a protected sanctuary for gray whales.
-Gray whales migrate from Alaska to lagoons along the Pacific coast of Baja California every year to calve and mate.
+Situated within the Vizcaino Biosphere Reserve, the largest and least populated protected area in Mexico, the San Ignacio Lagoon offers a protected sanctuary for gray whales.
+After the long and arduous journey from Alaskan waters, the gray whales enter one of three main areas on the Pacific coast of Baja to mate, give birth, and nurse their young calves.
 The lagoons are vital reproduction and wintering sites for not only gray whales but also coastal bird species as the lagoon is situated along the Pacific Flyway for migrating birds.

 Check out our trips section to see what adventures await!